(keep reading to learn what happened)

 So were Jon’s two visits to Champagnes Las Vegas enough to save the bar?

-Keep reading our update to learn what happened next and if it’s still open in 2023 and beyond.
+Keep reading my update to learn what happened next and if it’s still open in 2024 and beyond.

 Champagne's Cafe Update - What Happened Next?